Websites

 Make sure your website is keyboard-friendly.

-Many assistive technologies rely on keyboard-only navigation.
+Many technologies that people with disabilities use, like screen readers, rely on keyboard navigation.
 To test if your site works without a mouse, use only the Tab key to jump between the content.
-Check there is keyboard focus on every item of the website menu and text headings.

 6